 Feature

 VidNotes automatically generates flashcards from your video transcripts, turning passive watching into active learning.
-Each card captures a key concept, definition, or fact from the video, formatted as a question-and-answer pair ready for review.
-Whether you are preparing for an exam, learning a new skill, or reviewing a training session, flashcards help you retain information through spaced repetition without rewatching the entire video.
-For instance, a 50-minute organic chemistry lecture might yield 25-30 flashcards covering reaction mechanisms, definitions, and key distinctions the professor emphasized.
-The generation engine uses OpenAI models through AIProxy to identify extractable knowledge, prioritizing content with clear question-answer structure such as definitions, processes, comparisons, and factual statements over narrative or opinion-based content.
+Each card captures a key concept, definition, or fact, formatted as a question-and-answer pair ready for review.
+Prepping for an exam, learning a new skill, or revisiting a training session?
+Flashcards help you retain the material through spaced repetition without rewatching the whole video.
+A 50-minute organic chemistry lecture might produce 25-30 cards covering reaction mechanisms, definitions, and the key distinctions the professor hammered on.
+The generator uses OpenAI models through AIProxy to spot extractable knowledge, prioritizing content with clear question-answer structure (definitions, processes, comparisons, factual statements) over narrative or opinion.

 After transcribing a video, tap the flashcard option.
-The AI analyzes the content through the AIProcessingService, identifies key concepts, definitions, and facts, and generates question-answer pairs automatically.
-The engine focuses on extractable knowledge, meaning content that naturally maps to a question-and-answer format.
-A single transcript typically produces between 10 and 40 cards depending on the density of factual content in the video.
+The AI runs the content through the AIProcessingService, picks out key concepts, definitions, and facts, and builds question-answer pairs automatically.
+The engine focuses on extractable knowledge: content that naturally maps to a Q&A format.
+A single transcript usually produces 10 to 40 cards depending on how much factual content the video has.

-Browse through your generated cards, edit any that need refinement, and organize them into decks.
-Cards are stored locally as SwiftData FlashCard and FlashCardDeck entities so you can review them offline anytime.
-Each card maintains a link to the source transcript, so you can tap through to the original video context if a card's answer needs clarification beyond what the card itself provides.
+Flip through your generated cards, edit any that need polishing, and organize them into decks.
+Cards live locally as SwiftData FlashCard and FlashCardDeck entities, so you can review them offline anytime.
+Each card keeps a link to the source transcript, so if an answer needs more context, you can tap through to the original video.

-Review your flashcard decks regularly.
-The question-answer format is designed for spaced repetition learning, helping you retain information over the long term.
-Active recall, the process of retrieving an answer from memory before seeing it, is one of the most evidence-backed study techniques.
-VidNotes cards are structured specifically to support this pattern, with questions that test understanding rather than simple recognition.
+Review your decks regularly.
+The question-answer format is built for spaced repetition, helping you retain information long-term.
+Active recall, where you retrieve an answer from memory before seeing it, is one of the most evidence-backed study techniques out there.
+VidNotes cards are structured for this, with questions that test understanding instead of simple recognition.

 University students

 Turn lecture recordings into exam-ready study cards automatically.
 Review key concepts during commutes or breaks without rewatching full lectures.
-A single semester's worth of recorded lectures can produce hundreds of organized flashcards, replacing hours of manual card creation with a few taps.
+A semester's worth of recorded lectures can yield hundreds of organized flashcards, replacing hours of manual card creation with a few taps.

 Language learners

 Generate vocabulary and phrase cards from foreign-language video content for contextual, immersive learning.
-Because VidNotes preserves the original language, cards use the same phrasing and terminology you will encounter in real conversations, not textbook translations stripped of context.
+Because VidNotes keeps the original language, your cards use the same phrasing and terminology you'll hear in real conversations, not textbook translations stripped of context.

 Professional development

-Convert training webinars and conference talks into reviewable knowledge cards you can revisit months later.
-Retain technical details from certification prep videos, compliance training, or industry talks without relying on your notes or rewatching the original recording.
+Turn training webinars and conference talks into reviewable knowledge cards you can revisit months later.
+Hold on to technical details from certification prep, compliance training, or industry talks without relying on your notes or rewatching the original recording.

-The flashcard generation engine focuses on extractable knowledge, meaning concepts that have a clear question-answer structure.
-Definitions, processes, comparisons, and factual statements are prioritized over opinions or narrative content.
-The AI identifies when a speaker defines a term, explains a sequence of steps, contrasts two concepts, or states a measurable fact, and structures each of these into a card where the question tests recall and the answer provides the complete explanation.
-This selective approach means you get cards worth studying rather than a bulk dump of every sentence rephrased as a question.
+The generator focuses on extractable knowledge: concepts with a clear question-answer structure.
+Definitions, processes, comparisons, and factual statements get priority over opinions or narrative.
+The AI catches when a speaker defines a term, walks through steps, contrasts two concepts, or states a measurable fact, and turns each into a card where the question tests recall and the answer provides the full explanation.
+This selectivity means you get cards worth studying, not a bulk dump of every sentence rephrased as a question.

-Each flashcard deck is stored as a SwiftData FlashCardDeck entity containing individual FlashCard entities, all linked to the original VideoTranscript.
-This means you can always trace a card back to its source and watch the relevant section of the video for deeper context.
-The data model supports editing, reordering, and deleting individual cards without affecting the rest of the deck.
-Because everything is stored locally on-device, your flashcard library remains accessible without an internet connection and loads instantly.
+Each deck is stored as a SwiftData FlashCardDeck entity containing individual FlashCard entities, all linked back to the original VideoTranscript.
+You can always trace a card to its source and watch the relevant section for deeper context.
+The data model supports editing, reordering, and deleting individual cards without touching the rest of the deck.
+Everything's local, so your flashcard library works without an internet connection and loads instantly.

 VidNotes generates cards in the same language as the transcript.
-If you transcribe a Japanese lecture, your flashcards will be in Japanese, preserving the original terminology and phrasing that you will encounter in exams or professional settings.
-This is particularly valuable for language learners and students studying in a non-native language, where seeing the exact terms used by the instructor matters more than a translated equivalent.
+Transcribe a Japanese lecture and your flashcards come back in Japanese, keeping the original terminology and phrasing you'll hit in exams or professional settings.
+This is huge for language learners and students working in a non-native language, where seeing the exact terms the instructor used matters more than a translated equivalent.
 The language-aware generation uses the same prompt engineering system as summaries, with tailored instructions for each of the 20+ supported prompt languages.